Background

 • Many supported housing providers have a mix of Assured Shorthold Tenancies (AST), which will convert to Assured Period Tenancies (APT) and licences, depending on the type of accommodation.
 Broadly tenancies should be used where the property is self-contained, and licences when accommodation has shared facilities.
 However, some providers may still be using licences where accommodation is self-contained and it is important that providers check they are using the correct legal occupancy agreements.

-There may be other implications once the detailed guidance is released, and Homeless Link will continue to update this page as guidance and timescales are announced.
+There may be other implications as the Act comes into force and case law is established, and Homeless Link will continue to update this page with new information as it emerges.

-Preparing for the Renters' Rights Act
+Complying with the Renters' Rights Act

-The Renters' Rights Act comes into force on 1 May 2026, and while the headline changes such as the abolition of Section 21 'no fault' evictions, the shift to assured periodic tenancies, and reformed grounds for possession are well known, as much of the Act is written with mainstream private landlords in mind, working out exactly how they apply to supported accommodation is more complex.
+The Renters' Rights Act came into force on 1 May 2026, and while the headline changes such as the abolition of Section 21 'no fault' evictions, the shift to assured periodic tenancies, and reformed grounds for possession are well known, as much of the Act is written with mainstream private landlords in mind, working out exactly how they apply to supported accommodation is more complex.
 Homeless Link has set out the key areas to consider in preparing for and working within the Renters’ Rights Act.

 Key steps to take